Shopify/mobile-buy-sdk-ios/README.md

 Learn more about [GraphQL aliases](http://graphql.org/learn/queries/#aliases).

 ### Graph Client
-The `Graph.Client` is core network layer of the Buy SDK.
+The `Graph.Client` is the factory for `???GraphCall???` that can be used to send GraphQL queries over network layer and read their responses.
 It requires the following to get started:

 - your shop domain, the `.myshopify.com` is required
-- api key, can be obtained in your shop's admin
+- api key, can be obtained in your shop's admin page
 - a `URLSession` (optional), if you want to customize the configuration used for network requests

 ```swift